 - Paul Bianchina, Contractor/Author

-The capacity will dictate how much water the dehumidifier can hold before you have to empty it.
-The best dehumidifier for bathroom use will have larger water tanks requiring you to empty it less frequently.
+The capacity will dictate how much water the best dehumidifier for bathroom use can hold before you have to clear it.
+The best dehumidifier for bathroom use will have one of those larger water tanks requiring you to need to empty it less frequently.

-To figure out how often you will have to empty the container, look at the tank capacity rating for the unit you are considering.
+To figure out how often you would have to discard the contents of the container, look at the tank capacity rating for the dehumidifier you are considering.
 Then, look at the dehumidifying rate discussed below.
-So, for example, if a unit has a 20oz tank and removes moisture at a rate of 9oz of moisture each day, the container will require emptying every two days.
+So, for example, if a unit has a 20oz tank and removes moisture at a rate of 9oz of moisture per day, the container will require emptying every two days.

-This number shows you how much moisture the dehumidifier can pull from the air in a day.
-You will see this measured as oz per day, gallons per day, or pints per day.
+This number shows you how much moisture the dehumidifier can pull from the air in a room in one day.
+You would see this measured as oz per day, gallons in one day, or pints every 24 hours.
 To get an accurate understanding of how much humidity needs removal, you should use a hygrometer to measure the humidity level in your bathroom .

-A hygrometer is an often inexpensive tool for measuring humidity in an area.
-Using this tool, you can calculate the actual dehumidify rate needed to remove excess moisture from your bathroom.
+A hygrometer is an often inexpensive tool for effective measuring of humidity in a room.
+Using this tool, you can calculate the actual dehumidify rate needed to extract the excess moisture from your bathroom.

 “Indoor air dehumidification can be used [to prevent mold], in which dehumidified air is circulated through a cooling coil, where water is condensed and drained.”